crazyuploader/TIL/linux/arch/install-pip.md

 # Install Pip

+> pip - A tool for installing and managing Python packages

-To install pip in Arch Linux, simply execute the following command -
+To install Python package installer `pip` in Arch Linux, simply execute the following command -

 ## Pip for Python 3